merely-useful/py-rse/index.md

 circulate the minutes by emailing them to everyone\index{project!meeting minutes}\index{meetings!minutes}
 or adding a text file to the project's repository:

-People who weren't at the meeting can keep track of what's going on.
+People who weren't at the meeting can follow what's going on.
 :   We all have to juggle tasks from several projects or courses,
     which means that sometimes we can't make it to meetings.
     Checking a written record